How to calculate your premium and insurable earnings

 Some examples of non-insurable earnings include:

-• Maternity benefits paid in addition to EI benefits
+• maternity benefits paid in addition to EI benefits

-• Sick pay credits used by an individual who is off work on early retirement and is kept on the payroll until the time of retirement
+• sick pay credits used by an individual who is off work on early retirement and is kept on the payroll until the time of retirement

-• Retiring allowance paid over a series of months after employment has ended
+• retiring allowance paid over a series of months after employment has ended

-• Severance pay if an EI Record of Employment is issued to an individual
+• severance pay if an EI Record of Employment is issued to an individual

-• Earnings of Ontario-based an employee’s temporarily out of the province that are reported to other Canadian workers' compensation boards
+• earnings of Ontario-based an employee’s temporarily out of the province that are reported to other Canadian workers' compensation boards

-If your business has more than one NAICS code (NC)
+If your business has more than one NAICS code

 Earnings are considered either direct or common.